 You just have to determine when the hand is raised and what indicators show they are ready for a chat with a rep.

 If your funnel is young; it will take some trial, error, and communication with the sales team.
 Get their feedback as to who is buying and who is not.
 Make them privy to the entire process and get their valuable insight on what questions leads have when they get them on the phone.

-Use the intel to find better prospects, increase the number of sign ups, keep better track of the process, and move more leads down funnel.
+Use the intel to find better prospects, increase the number of sign-ups, keep better track of the process, and move more leads down the funnel.

 What Is The Difference Between A Lead And A Marketing Qualified Lead?